gaojie058/gaojie058.github.io/_includes/about/en.md

 I am a second year PhD candidate in **[Information Systems Technology and Design](https://istd.sutd.edu.sg/)** in **[Singapore University of Technology and Design](https://www.sutd.edu.sg/)** (SUTD)
 , advised by **[Simon Perrault](https://simonperrault.github.io/)**.
-My research interests focus on CSCW(Computer Supported Cooperative Work) and HCI(Human Computer Interaction).
-Currently I am studying how to improve the working from home experience for users.
+Currently, my research interests focus on three parts: 1)the most important one is exploring innovative interaction technologies to make world a better place, which is my start point as well; 2) using NLP algorithms to explore more efficient methods to do qualitative analysis; 3) analyse and extract insights from the big datasets.

 ## News
 - 2020-12-20 Finished my TA task (Introduction to Algorithms).
 Happy to collaborate with Prof Ernest Chong and Ioannis Panageas!